 This punishment is a misdemeanor of class one which comes right below a felony.

 Caught with a suspended license is also a serious crime yet cannot be considered a felony as it is a misdemeanor.
-Like the case without a license, being caught with a suspended license is also charged by fines or jail time.
+Like the case of operating a vehilce without a license, being caught with a suspended permit is also charged by fines or jail.
 Driving privileges are reduced as well.
 If caught three times with a suspended license then the person is enforced to spend at least ten days in jail.

-Driving without a license in Virginia is not considered a felony as it is considered one step below which is a ranked misdemeanor.
-Although it is not a felony, driving without a license is a punishable conviction as it’s considered serious.
+Operating a vehicle sans permit in Virginia is not considered a felony as it is considered one step below which is a ranked misdemeanor.
+Although it is not a felony, operating a vehicle sans permit is a punishable conviction as it’s considered serious.
 Punishments range from fines which reach $2500 to a one full year of jail time to a suspension of driving privileges.
-There are no special cases in the state of Virginia where driving without a license conviction is considered a felony.
+There are no special cases in the state of Virginia where operating a vehicle sans permit conviction is considered a felony.

 All are considered misdemeanors but they differ in class.

 If you need a Virginia Driving Without a License Lawyer to help you with your Driving Without a License case in Virginia, call us at 888-437-7747.
 Our Virginia Driving Without a License Attorneys can help you.